lauvshree/ASLADigitechLearningMaterial/Express and Node  - Pokemon API.md

 });
 ```

-Let's go further and add another endpoint for it to return that one pokemon whose details I want.
+Let's go further and add another endpoint for it to return that one pokemon whose details we want.
 My end-point to retrieve pokemon 1 would look like *http://localhost:3333/pokemon/1*.
-But depending on which pokemon I want to retrive the id will vary.
-So I should make an end-point which can take variable.
+But depending on which pokemon we want to retrive the id will vary.
+So we should make an end-point which can take variable.

 ```
 app.get("/pokemon/:id", (req,res) => {